Essential accounts receivable tasks for your year-end checklist

 At the end of every year, businesses and individuals face the same daunting task: accounting.

 For some, the very word conjures up images of ledgers and spreadsheets, while others may feel a sense of dread at sorting through a year's worth of financial records.
-However, with some preparation and knowledge, tackling your year-end accounting doesn't have to be overwhelming:
+However, accounts receivable professionals know that with proper preparation, tackling your year-end accounting doesn't have to be overwhelming:

-- The first step is gathering your financial records for the year.
-Documents may include everything from bank statements and receipts to invoices and tax documents.
+• Gather your financial records: Documents may include everything from bank statements and receipts to invoices and tax documents.

 The organization step is where many people start to feel overwhelmed, but there are a few key things to keep in mind: